-Figure 5 empirically demonstrates the effectiveness of simple MPC targeting for maximizing aggregate output.
-The left panel scatters household MPCs against the resulting transfers multiplier from giving them a dollar, revealing an effectively perfect relationship between the two.40 Note that for the design of fiscal transfers, even the IO network and industry labor shares are irrelevant.
-The social planner simply needs to know the distribution of households MPCs to design policy that maximizes aggregate GDP.
+Figure 6 empirically demonstrates the effectiveness of simple MPC targeting for maximizing aggregate consumption.
+The left panel scatters household MPCs against the resulting transfers multiplier from giving them a dollar, revealing an effectively perfect relationship between the two.
+Note that for the design of fiscal transfers, even the IO network and industry labor shares